jhill1/SEPwC.github.io/_sources/R.rst

 R tools of the trade
 -----------------------

-On all systems, install the latest version of `R <https://cran.r-project.org/doc/manuals/r-patched/R-admin.html>_`.
+On all systems, install the latest version of `R <https://cran.r-project.org/doc/manuals/r-patched/R-admin.html>`_.

-`Rstudio <https://posit.co/download/rstudio-desktop/>_` is also very useful on all systems.
+`Rstudio <https://posit.co/download/rstudio-desktop/>`_ is also very useful on all systems.
 R is relatively simple to keep up-to-date and install additional packages.
 Every so often it's worth deleting packages installed in your home space for older versions.
+There's a brief introduction to :ref:`RStudio` in the :ref:`Software Development` section.
+It might be worth going there and coming back here at this point.

 .. include:: R_intro.inc.rst
 .. include:: R_loops.inc.rst